 A jewellery brand with strong traditional SEO performance, ranking well across commercial keyword clusters, noticed that its non-brand organic visibility was declining despite holding rankings.
 Investigation pointed to a shift in search behaviour: an increasing share of informational queries in its category were being handled by AI Overviews and generative responses before the traditional results page was even reached.
 The brand’s content was ranking.
 It was not being cited.
 Those are different problems.

 The content itself was the issue.
-Well-structured for traditional ranking, it built toward its conclusions.
-Answers were buried inside paragraphs.
-Key definitions appeared after several sentences of context.
-Subheadings were descriptive but not answer-forward.
-The generative engine scanning this content for extractable passages found them, but found competitors’ more directly structured content more useful for synthesis.
+It was well-structured for traditional ranking and built toward its conclusions.
+Answers were buried inside paragraphs, key definitions came after several sentences of context, and subheadings were descriptive rather than answer-forward.
+The generative engine scanning this content for extractable passages found them, but it found competitors’ more directly structured content more useful for synthesis.

 After restructuring core informational content with extraction-ready openings, adding direct definitional paragraphs to the top of category-adjacent posts, reinforcing brand entity signals throughout, and applying schema markup comprehensively, the brand began appearing in generative responses alongside, and in some cases instead of, the traditional organic results.
 Non-brand visibility recovered.
 Branded search volume, the signal that measures whether users are actively seeking the brand rather than discovering it incidentally, increased.
 Both effects are consistent with GEO-driven awareness building at the informational stage of the purchase journey.